|

 use the following guidance:

-1. When requested by the airport operator, the air
+1. When requested by the airport operator, the

-traffic manager must participate in the development of a
+air traffic manager must participate in the

-include the participation of the air traffic manager from
+traffic manager must include the participation of the

-the appropriate ARTCC, who must participate and/or utilize
+who must participate and/or utilize their traffic

-reviewed and updated annually.
+and updated annually.
 The plan must include:

-(a) A clear definition of triggering mechanism(s) used
+(a) A clear definition of triggering

-to implement the LADP, e.g., holdover tables, visible
+mechanism(s) used to implement the LADP, e.g.,

-(b) Assignment of responsibility to notify air traffic
+(b) Assignment of responsibility to notify air

-of implementation and cessation of the LADP.
+traffic of implementation and cessation of the LADP.

 NOTE-